iamanap/WordsScapeGame/README.md

 # Words Scape Game - Documentation

-This is the repository for the coding test “Words Scape Game”, a project to study the JetpackCompose.
+This is the repository for “Words Scape Game”, a project to study the JetpackCompose.

 - The game challenges players to capture words moving horizontally across multiple lanes at varying speeds, either by tapping them or speaking them aloud using ASR.
 - Words that escape are vocalized by the system's TTS engine.